henningbruhn/henningbruhn.github.io/_sources/contents/rl.md

 *Markov decision process* or MDP for short.
 Such an MDP consists of a set of states, a set of allowed actions, a transition probability and a reward function.
 Let's go through these one by one.
 The set $\mathcal S$ of *states* completely describes the state of the agent.
-In the gridworld example, the position of the agent in the grid would be the state.
+In the maze example, the position of the agent in the maze would be the state.
 The set of states is often, but not always, finite.
 We will always assume that it's discrete.
 In practice, the set of states is often a subset of $\mathbb R^n$, so that states are described by vectors.

 For each state $s\in\mathcal S$ there is a set $\mathcal A(s)$ of allowed actions.
-For instance, in the starting state $z$, the agent can only go to the left or the right.
+For instance, in the starting state $z$, the agent can only go to the right.
 The set of all actions, ie, $\bigcup_{s\in\mathcal S}\mathcal A(s)$, is denoted by $\mathcal A$.
 The set of actions is also often finite, and often there are only few actions available in each state.
 There are natural tasks, however, that allow many actions.
 For example, there are $361=19\times 19$ places for the first stone in Go.
 An inventory management system